Skip to main content

 Best Practices

-Place the node at the start of the flow to ensure run information is captured even if later steps fail.
+Place the node at the start of the workflow to ensure run information is captured even if later steps fail.
 This is essential for scheduled or webhook-triggered automations where no user is actively watching the run.

 Place the node outside of subflows or complex logic that might fail.
 This ensures you can still capture the run details even when other parts of the automation encounter errors.